 Enhancing Contra Costa County's success as an economic hub depends on retaining, supporting, and attracting a diverse range of businesses that will sustain the local economy despite changing market forces.
-Some of the largest employers in the unincorporated county have traditionally been in the petroleum refining industry, but these large facilities have begun transitioning their operations as global and national energy trends shift toward carbon-free and renewable energy sources.
-Going forward, the county's economy should be centered on sustainable, clean, and green businesses and industries that provide living-wage jobs while protecting community health and the environment.
+Petroleum refineries have been some of the largest employers and strongest economic drivers in the county for over 100 years.
+While demand for refined products remains significant and will persist until alternative technologies are deployed at the requisite scale, the long-term future of these facilities is uncertain, and two of the four Contra Costa refineries have transitioned their operations as global and national energy trends shift toward carbon-free and renewable energy sources.
+Going forward, the county's economy should be centered on sustainable, clean, and green businesses and industries that provide livingwage jobs while protecting community health and the environment.